terraform-google-modules/terraform-google-sap/modules/sap_hana_ha/README.md

 - Create Primary and Secondary Compute Instance that will host SAP HANA.
 - Create a Static IP Address for the two Compute Instance's.
-- Create 2 Persistent Disks to host SAP HANA's File systems on primary and secondary nodes.
+- Create 2 Persistent Disks to host SAP HANA HA's File systems on primary and secondary nodes.

 You can go in the [examples](../../examples) folder complete working example.
 However, here's an example of how to use the module in a main.tf file.